 This is definitely an oversimplification and since link-building has been abused by seo folks over the years to manipulate rankings – search engines like Google have become much smarter about judging your link profile.
 Quality very much beats quantity at this point and Google looks at multiple factors to determine if your links are natural and relevant

-- Do your links come from websites in a related industry or niche
+- Do your links come from websites in a related industry, niche, or geographic area

 - Do your links come from trusted websites